brson/wasm-opt-rs/notes.md

 This is because the `cc` crate doesn't support any kind of incremental recompliation: any time the `wasm-opt-sys` crate needs to rebuild, it compiles every C++ file in the project.
-The lack of incremental recompilation is a concscious decision &mdash;
+The lack of incremental recompilation is intentional &mdash;
-`cc` is not a build system.
+`cc` is not a full build system.

-We could of course just use an external `CMake`, and we also considered adding a basic, if imperfect, caching layer on top of `cc` that would make development faster.
+We could just use an external `CMake`, and we also considered adding a basic, if imperfect, caching layer on top of `cc` that would make development faster.
-But we still did not want to introduce an external build tool, and while creating our sounded fun, it did also seem out of scope for our grant.
+But we still did not want to introduce an external build tool, and while creating that caching build system sounded fun, it seemed out of scope for our grant.

 Instead we decided to create a division of responsibilities between the crates in our project that would minimize the amount of rebuilding